Sun-Lab-NBB/ataraxis-base-utilities/README.md

 This library is one of the two 'base' dependency libraries used by every other Sun Lab project (the other being [ataraxis-automation](https://github.com/Sun-Lab-NBB/ataraxis-automation)).
 It aggregates common utility functions that are expected to be shared and reused by many other lab projects, such as message and error logging.
-This library is designed to avoid re-implementing the same set of utility features for every lab projects.
+This library is designed to avoid re-implementing the same set of utility features for every lab project.
 This is important, since most of our codebases employ a highly modular and decentralized design with many independent subprojects dynamically assembled into functional pipelines.
-Generally, any class or function that is copied with minor modifications into five or more Sun Lab projects is a good candidate for inclusion into this library.
+Generally, any class or function copied with minor modifications into five or more Sun Lab projects is a good candidate for inclusion into this library.

-Despite a strong focus on supporting Sun Lab projects, this library can be used in non-lab project with minor refactoring.
+Despite a strong focus on supporting Sun Lab projects, this library can be used in non-lab projects with minor refactoring.
 Specifically, anyone willing to reuse this library in their project may need to adjust the default values and configurations used throughout this library to match their specific needs.
 Otherwise, it should be readily integrable with any other project due to its minimalistic design (both in terms of features and dependencies).